 The homes you design should stand the test of time and Mother Nature.
 Vinyl siding, insulated siding, and polypropylene siding are the only claddings certified to international standards and verified by an independent quality control agency.

-Vinyl siding and other polymeric products do not fade, and there are more than 400 products certified for color retention.
-Plus, all certified polymeric products will withstand extreme weather events.
+All certified polymeric products will withstand extreme weather events.
 In fact, VSI certified products are tested to:

 Vinyl siding offers the clear business advantage.
 It’s inherently faster and easier to install than other cladding, offers tremendous savings on installed cost and is supported by strong industry training programs to help you assure a quality installation.